Skip To Main Content

 PCSD 25 Bond History

 Bonds historically address long-range facilities planning.
-Voters last approved a PCSD 25 bond request in 1998 to build Century High School, which also provided the funding to build a new gym at Pocatello High School and upgrade the school’s HVAC system, bathrooms, and other improvements.
+Voters last approved a PCSD 25 bond request on March 4, 1997 to build Century High School, which also provided the funding to build a new gym at Pocatello High School and upgrade the school’s HVAC system, bathrooms, and other improvements.
 The Board refinanced the bond in 2012, which resulted in more than $750,000 in savings to local taxpayers.

 More than 80 percent of Idaho school districts rely on voter-approved plant facilities levies and bond funding to finance school construction.